 Feedback given at different stages of a learner’s knowledge has a different outcome according to Fyfe (2012).
 As one learns a new concept they construct a schema in order to achieve the desired outcome (e.g., correct answer) (Kalyuga, Ayres, Chandler, & Sweller, 2003).
 As feedback is provided, one re-constructs the meaning and a new schema is developed.
 However, as these schemas become more advanced in their ability to execute action sequences to solve higher problems (e.g., procedural knowledge), the benefits of feedback decrease (Salden, Aleven, Schwonke, & Renki, 2010).
 If a learner was considered a novice, it was found that they had increased benefits from worked examples rather than having to problem solve unaided.
 As one’s skill set increased their procedural knowledge became the superior learning activity; in turn promoting self-study decreasing the benefits of feedback given (Kalyuga, Ayres, Chandler, & Sweller, 2003).
 This supports the expertise reversal effect demonstrating the more advanced one gets, less feedback is required (Salden, Aleven, Schwonke, & Renki, 2010; Kalyuga, Ayres, Chandler, & Sweller, 2003).
 Due to novice learners lacking the required domain specific schemas, noval tasks could overload working memory and reduce the effects of external guidance.
 However, cognitive load theory demonstrates giving instructional feedback when domain specific schemas are already stored in long-term memory could also overload working memory due to processing unnecessary information (Plass, Moreno, & Brunken, 2010).

 It would appear that if students are given simplistic feedback such as correct / incorrect, their ability to learn domain specific schemas could be reduced.
 However, by providing topic, task, error and solution based feedback, one could establish their domain specific strengths and also areas of improvement to either provide mindful revision of the curriculum, or a domain specific guided discovery that helps facilitate deeper learning than simply instruction alone.
 Not having the domain specific schemas to calculate solutions could impact on working memory causing cognitive overload.
 However, the perceptive levels of students’ abilities by their instructors could have an adverse effect.
 Recognising how students respond to specific types of feedback could allow teachers to become aware of their (learners) actual representative knowledge and not merely what has been perceived.
 It would also appear that feedback is highly dependable upon the internal and external processing loops.
 By applying the numerous facets involved in external feedback an instructor could create a large variety of feedback strategies.
 One could allow a student to choose which type of feedback they wanted, monitor its usage and any potential impact on learning to help generate more effective tutorial strategies; catering for their current and future cohorts.
 Research demonstrates that feedback can stimulate self-regulation and study, positively contributing to the transformation process critical to developing intelligence.
 However, as the transformation takes place one must recognise the cognitive restraints providing unnecessary feedback has on working memory.
-Considering the plethora of studies, projects, and many publications, the assessment of mathematical learning would seem to remain elusive and without careful application of feedback, a struggle to deliver improvements will remain (Stiggins, 2007).
+Considering the plethora of studies, projects, and many publications, the assessment of mathematical learning would seem to remain elusive and without careful application, a struggle to deliver improvements will remain (Stiggins, 2007).
 The technical aspects of assessment should not be the main focus but the consideration of what helps the students to learn, ‘dialogue’ and ‘feedback’ should be (Callingham, 2008).
-Feedback needs to be tailored to individual students and be context specific.
+This needs to be tailored to individual students and be context specific.
 It would appear that a simple set of instructions although followed, does not ensure a positive result (Callingham, 2008).

 Should students respond to feedback? – Learning Spy